Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

     return Q, bin_edges
     ```

     We've added sanity checks to the function.
 Why is it necessary to add sanity checks?
-Our logic in lines 8 to 19 only considers AoAs between the left and right edges of one of the bin.
-It is possible for the offset guess `d_theta` to shift the edges so far that some AoAs do not fall within any bin.
-These AoAs will therefore not contribute to $Q$, and our optimal `d_theta` will be a fraud!
+Our code in lines 8 to 19 only consider AoAs between the left and right edges of the current bin.
+The offset `d_theta` will shift the edges such that some AoAs do not fall within any bin.

+    For instance, if `d_theta` is -10°, the last bin's right edge will be at 350°.
+If the final blade is clustered around 355°, our algorithm will not consider it in the $Q$ factor because every value in our `bin_mask` will be `False` for anything above 350°.

-    We therefore check, in lines 20 and 22, if `d_theta` is valid. `d_theta` is invalid if any AoAs occur before the far left or right edge.
+    We therefore check, in lines 20 and 22, if `d_theta` is valid. `d_theta` is invalid if any AoAs occur outside the far left or right bin edges.
 We return `np.nan` for `Q` to indicate `dtheta` is invalid.

     Finally, in Line 24, we return `Q` and `bin_edges`.

 ## Implementation example

-$Q$ is now calculated for a range of possible `d_theta`s.
+We can now calculated $Q$ for a range of possible `d_theta`s.
 We perform the calculation for `d_theta`s between $-\frac{\pi}{5}$ and $\frac{\pi}{5}$.
 This shifts the "standard" bins left and right by a maximum of 72°.

 The $Q$ factor for each `d_theta` is calculated below.